Newborn Care & Lactation

 This is a very exciting time for you and your family.
 You will meet with a member of our newborn team as well as a physician.
 We will do a medical exam on the baby, go over many questions, including measurements, nursing and feeding, sleeping, and safety.

-We have a breastfeeding support group that meets the 1st and 3rd Tuesday, every month, at 5:30 pm in our lobby.
-This support group is for breastfeeding moms at any stage.
+We have an infant feeding support group that meets the 1st and 3rd Tuesday, every month, at 5:30 pm in our lobby.
+This support group will offer assistance for breastfeeding moms, formula feeding guidance, support for new parents, feeding solids questions, and free weight checks.
 It is led by a member of our newborn team.
 This is a great opportunity to ask any questions, bring your baby to get an updated weight and to socialize with other moms.

 In addition to our twice-monthly support group meeting, there is also a private facebook group that patients can join.
 The private group aims to be a source of support for nursing mothers and newborn parents in a time and format that is convenient for you.